stephengold/Minie/README.md

 For a very simple example, see [HelloDac.java](https://github.com/stephengold/Minie/blob/master/MinieExamples/src/main/java/jme3utilities/tutorial/HelloDac.java).

-A model's ragdoll is composed of rigid bodies joined by 6-DOF joints.
+A model's ragdoll is composed of rigid bodies joined by physics joints.
 Within the `Control`, each `PhysicsRigidBody` is represented by a `PhysicsLink`, and the links are organized in a tree hierarchy.